Pioreactor/docs.pioreactor/developer-guide/07-Plugins/03-plugin-as-python-package.md

 #### 1. Your plugins Python files

 This Python file contains the core code for your plugin.
-If your plugin is implementing a background job, then there should be a function decorated with `@click.command` at the bottom of the file.
+If your plugin is implementing a background job, then there should be a function decorated with `@run.command` at the bottom of the file.
 See example [here](https://github.com/CamDavidsonPilon/pioreactor-relay-plugin/blob/e25b46997d6e6b3b1b2e2bf1141299ddba4eaa49/pioreactor_relay_plugin/relay.py#L79-L93).
-For discovery reasons, this function's name **should start with `click_`**.

 #### 2. A Python `__init__.py` file